Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Pipeaway blogger Ivan Kralj standing in front of the cairn structure on Mount Kjerag, Lysefjord, one of the best hikes in Norway, photo by Ivan Kralj

-Cairns are the sign that someone once went through this path.
-Beware, sometimes they are not a landmark, but just decoration!
+Cairns is the sign that someone once went through this path.
+Beware, sometimes they are not a landmark, but just decorations!

 A final word of advice for hiking in Norway